allcloud-io/clisso/README.md

 are between 3600 and 43200 seconds.
 Can be used to raise or lower the session duration for an individual app, depending on the security needs for the specific app.
 The [max session duration](12) has be equal to or lower than what is configured on the role in AWS.
 The default maximum is 3600 seconds.
-If a mismatch is detected Clisso will try to assume the role with a lower duration than requested.
+If a mismatch is detected Clisso will try to assume the role with a duration of 3600 seconds.

 #### Okta